Structure-preserving marker-particle discretizations of Coulomb collisions for particle-in-cell codes: The standard Landau collision operator

 owing again to the projection property $\overline{\bm{\Gamma}_{n}^{n+1}(K,p,\bar{p})}\cdot \mathbb{Q}(\overline{\bm{\Gamma}_{n}^{n+1}(K,p,\bar{p})})=0$.
 Similarly, the discrete-time collisional rate-of-change of kinetic momentum vanishes

 owing to the result $\overline{\bm{\Gamma}_{n}^{n+1}(\bm{P},p,\bar{p})} =\mathbb{I}-\mathbb{I}=0$.
 Finally, the discrete-time entropy is dissipated

 which follows from the fact that the matrix $\overline{W_{n}^{n+1}(p,\bar{p})}$ is positive semidefinite.
-Effectively, all of the continous-time properties of the marker-particle discretization have now been successfully translated to discrete time.
+Effectively, all of the continuous-time properties of the marker-particle discretization have now been successfully translated to discrete time.

-At this point, it is possible to explain how the specific, apparently out-of-the-blue choice of $\mathbb{Q}(\bm{v}_p^{n+1/2}-\bm{v}_{\bar{p}}^{n+1/2})$ in the simple integrator \eqref{eq:fk-simple-integrator} came to be.
+At this point, it is possible to reflect back on how the specific, apparently out-of-the-blue choice of $\mathbb{Q}(\bm{v}_p^{n+1/2}-\bm{v}_{\bar{p}}^{n+1/2})$ in the simple integrator \eqref{eq:fk-simple-integrator} came to be.
 An explicit calculation with the average discrete gradient produces